ILIAS-eLearning/ILIAS/tests/README.md

 The excessive usage of primitives is known as a code smell with the name *primitive obsession*.
 One of the primal benefit of PHP is that data can be abstracted with its own logic.
 For example a dog has at most four legs and its age is between 1 second and 30 years.

-To abstract these values and test the constraints of the abstraction makes the rest of the application more resistant again such errors.
+To abstract these values and test the constraints of the abstraction makes the rest of the application more resistant against such errors.

 <a name="reference"></a>
 #### Reference
 When a method is tested the following criteria should be considered:
-- What is the method referencing outside of the scope
+- What is the method referencing outside of the scope ?
-- Which dependencies are there
+- Which dependencies are there ?
-- If the method depends on objects being in a specific state
+- If the method depends on objects being in a specific state.
-- Other conditions which must exist for the method
+- Other conditions which must exist for the method.

 If assumptions are made about a state, the code should be tested that it is not behaving in a wrong way when the assumption is not true.
 For example a plane has to expand the wheels before landing or the plane will most likely be destroyed